-Cruises ships have plenty of dining choices and night time entertainment options.
-Check with your travel agent or cruise company about the cruise ships restaurants and dining options as well as their dress code as sometimes jeans are not allowed.
+Cruise ships have plenty of dining choices and nighttime entertainment options.
+Check with your travel agent or cruise company about the cruise ships’ restaurants and dining options as well as their dress code as sometimes jeans are not allowed.

-Be prepared with cotton or lightweight dresses to be on a safe side.
-Additionally, dresses are simple to pack and can feature in most dining occasions.
+Be prepared with cotton or lightweight dresses to be on the safe side.
+Additionally, dresses are simple to pack and can feature on most dining occasions.

 Cruise Destination Necessities

 Your cruise destination should also be put into consideration.
 What activities will you do at the end of the journey?
 Is it scuba diving, golfing, sailing or snorkelling in swimming coves?
 Each of these needs a unique dressing code.
 Also, consider the weather conditions and comfort.
 It’s, however, challenging carrying onboard clothing that can work perfectly with your destination setting; it’s, therefore, best to pack light luggage to leave room for new clothing.